MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/add-the-report-viewer-web-part-to-a-web-page.md

 3. Select **Add a web part**.

-4. In the list of web part categories, select the **Miscellaneous** category, and then select **SQL Server Reporting Services Report Viewer**.
+4. In the list of web part categories, select the **Miscellaneous** category, and then choose **SQL Server Reporting Services Report Viewer**.

 5. Select **Add**.
 The web part is added at the top of the zone.
 You can drag it to a different location in the zone.